CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 to [CARTO conventions](https://carto.com/developers/import-api/guides/column-names-normalization/).

 This process eliminates uppercase letters and special characters from the column names, which can lead to altered and hard to understand names.
-If this affects you, please assign lowercase names to your columns in the imported query (using `sql_query`) like this:
+If this affects you datasets, please assign lowercase names to your columns in the imported query (using `sql_query`) like this:

 ```sql